Gender inequality in the United States: Gender inequality in representation at elite institutions

 Women have recently surpassed men in the ratio of students enrolled in colleges around the nation.
 In 2017, women were awarded a majority of doctoral degrees, at 53%, for the ninth year in a row.
 With striking progress from the late 1900s, gender inequality in higher education persists with the consideration of female representation at elite universities.

-The higher representation of women is largely attributed to schools with "higher acceptance rates, lower faculty/student ratios, lower standardized test scores, and lower fees"; thus, underrepresentation still persists amongst the top schools in the nation.
+The higher representation of women is largely attributed to schools with "higher acceptance rates, lower faculty/student ratios, lower standardized test scores, and lower fees"; thus, underrepresentation persists amongst the top schools in the nation.
 The effects of a less-notable degree proceed to play out in the workplace and job recruiting processes.
 Scholars have reasoned this inequality to be the effect of part-time enrollment and the advanced engineering characteristic of elite universities.
 With fewer females enrolling in STEM programs, they are less likely to attend universities notable for these programs.
-Other scholars argue that gender inequality at elite institutions is not an issue of access, accrediting the issue to decentralized school systems, such as the existence of female-only universities (which individually draw a large segment of women attending college).
+Other scholars argue that gender inequality at elite institutions is not an issue of access, attributing the issue to decentralized school systems, such as the existence of female-only universities (which individually draw a large segment of women attending college).